sscollis/stab/README.md

 This uses a direct approach using either Chebyshev collocation or high-order finite difference.
-This is complemented by the `shoot` solver which uses and ODE solver (shooting).
+This is complemented by the `shoot` solver which uses an ODE solver with Conte orthogonalization and shooting to satisfy the boundary conditions.
+I suggest using `shoot` to polish the eigensolutions identified by `stab`.

-Updated to build with the GCC gfortran compiler on MacOS and Linux.
+The `stab` code has been updated to build with the GCC gfortran compiler on both MacOS and Linux and older builds have not been recently used.

-Currently uses a couple of Numerical-Recipes in FORTRAN routines that are commercially licensed and not distributed here.
+## Building

 To build use:
 ```bash